You can easily invite others to your events and see response statuses from your schedule using Robin.

 Invitee statuses and Outlook

-When meetings are booked through Outlook via Exchange or Office 365 service accounts, the invitees' accepted or declined statuses will not appear in Robin.
-The event organizer can see invitee updates from Outlook directly.
-Why?
-At this time, we recommend limiting the impersonation scope of the connected service account to room resource calendars only.
-As a result, Robin doesn't have visibility into invitee responses for events booked to personal calendars.
+When meetings are booked through Outlook via Exchange or Office 365 service accounts, the invitees' accepted or declined statuses will not automatically appear in Robin as we recommend limiting the impersonation scope of the connected service account to room resource calendars only.